EIP-7886 - Delayed execution

 Motivation

-A key advantage of this proposal is that it enables asynchronous block validation.
-Currently, blocks must be fully executed before validators can attest to their validity.
-This requirement creates a bottleneck in the consensus process, as attestors must wait for execution results before committing their votes.
+The primary advantage of this proposal is asynchronous block validation.
+In the current Ethereum protocol, blocks must be fully executed before validators can attest to them.
+This requirement creates a bottleneck in the consensus process, as attestors must wait for execution results before committing their votes, limiting the network's throughput potential.

-By introducing a mechanism where invalid transactions are skipped rather than invalidating the entire block, execution is no longer an immediate requirement for validation.
-Instead, a block’s validity can be determined based on its structural correctness and the upfront payment of inclusion costs by the COINBASE.
-This allows attestation to happen earlier, independent of execution, potentially enabling higher block gas limits.
+By introducing a mechanism where execution payloads can be reverted rather than invalidating the entire block, execution is no longer an immediate requirement for validation.
+Instead, a block's validity can be determined based on its structural correctness and the upfront payment of transaction fees by senders.
+This allows attestation to happen earlier in the slot, independent of execution, potentially enabling higher block gas limits and significant throughput improvements across the network.

 Specification